syrkis/syrkis.com/src/pages/slides/miiii.typ

 == Visualizing

 #slide[
-  - MI use creativity ... #pause but there are tricks: #pause
+  - MI needs creativity ... #pause but there are tricks: #pause
-    - For two-token samples, plot them varying one on each axis (@mi_tricks) #pause
+    - For two-token samples, plot them varying one on each axis (@mi_tricks)
-    - When a matrix is periodic use Fourier #pause
+    - When a matrix is periodic use Fourier
-    - Singular value decomposition (see @svd).
+    - Singular value decomp. (@svd).
+    - Take away: get commfy with `esch`-plots
 ][
   #meanwhile
   #figure(